njase/dealii_experiments/expr3/README.md

-# Experiment 3: To allow different polyomial basis ub each coordinate direction in FEEvaluationImpl (evaluation_kernels.h)
+# Experiment 3: To allow different polyomial basis in each coordinate direction in FEEvaluationImpl (evaluation_kernels.h)

 ## Introduction